rust-lang/rust/src/doc/reference.md

 ### Function-only attributes

-- `main` - indicates that this function should be passed to the entry point, rather than the function in the crate root named `main`.
 - `plugin_registrar` - mark this function as the registration point for [compiler plugins][plugin], such as loadable syntax extensions.
 - `start` - indicates that this function should be used as the entry point,